atadzan/shorturl/README.md

-## Mini project with go-zer microservice framework
+## Mini project written in go-zero microservice framework
 ### go-micro - a cloud-native Go microservices framework with cli tool for productivity.